Truck lineups grow as work-to-rule actions start at Canadian border crossings

 By Friday afternoon truckers were reporting a 3.5 hour wait at the Ambassador Bridge.

+He said delays caused by work-to-rule activities, on top of the current COVID-19 restrictions, will disrupt the flow of goods and that all 90,000 + manufacturers in Canada are very worried about this situation.

+"For the manufacturing industry, for international trade, and for the entire Canadian economy, it is imperative that work-to-rule strike action at the border end.
+CME urges the federal government and the CBSA union to come to a resolution now.”

 Delays and lineups are expected at land and air crossings.
-Toronto Pearson Airport is warning travelers on social media about potential delays.
+Toronto Pearson Airport is warning travellers on social media about potential delays.

 Airport operations may be impacted today as a result of a peaceful labour demonstration by CBSA workers represented by @psac_afpc.
 If you are departing from Pearson today, please consider leaving early to account for potential delays.— Toronto Pearson (@TorontoPearson) August 6, 2021